-The new wave of renewable disputes - Effective and efficient dispute management
+Renewables projects: Effective and efficient dispute management

-In our earlier article, we explained the substantive areas of disputes risk on renewables projects and how they can be mitigated.
+In our article on how commercial parties can protect themselves, we explained the substantive areas of disputes risk on renewables projects and how they can be mitigated.
+In this article, we explain how commercial disputes in the renewables sector can be managed efficiently and cost-effectively.

 Thought needs to be given at the outset as to whether there are any third parties with a relevant interest in the proceedings.
 For example, in a dispute about the under-performance of an energy-from-waste plant, a construction contractor facing a claim from the owner might want to claim against the feedstock supplier to argue that it was the quality of the feedstock supplied, and not the design of the plant, that led to the underperformance.